 Staffbase Microsoft Strategy

 The Staffbase Front Door Intranet today powers large organizations with up to 500,000 users.
 We see a very good opportunity in the market to serve mid-sized to large organizations with a Front Door Intranet.
-An intranet that not only adapts to their needs but also integrates into their Microsoft digital workplace and combines this with the established strengths of the Valo product family.
+An intranet that not only adapts to their needs but also integrates into their Microsoft digital workplace and combines this with the established strengths of the Staffbase product family.